Tobyeus/learn_opengl_rust/README.md

 ## Showcase

-This section will show a few examples that this project could produce.
+This section will show a few examples that this project can produce.

 ### [3D Cube with transformations](./examples/1_getting_started/12_cube_3d.rs)